ssbc/dev.scuttlebutt.nz/docs/rust/golgi.md

 let mut sbot_client = Sbot::init(None, None).await?;
 ```

 Notice the `await` call in the snippet above?
 This is required due to the asynchronous nature of golgi and its methods.
-More about this later.

 ## Whoami

-Once we have initiated the `Sbot` we can begin calling methods.
+Once we have instantiated the `Sbot` we can begin calling methods.
 The simplest of these is `whoami()`.
 If successful, it returns the public key of the local sbot; this is "our" Scuttlebutt identity:

 ```rust
 let id = sbot_client.whoami().await?;